EvanBalster/STL_mono_wedge/README.md

 `wedge_update` functions require that the wedge class produces random access iterators from its `begin()` and `end()` methods, and supports appending elements via a `push_back` method.  `std::vector` and `std::deque` satisfy these requirements.

+## Future Work

-_(Users may wish to use a ringbuffer structure with this algorithm for DSP purposes.
-If I hear about an STL-compliant ringbuffer implementation, I'll link it here.)_
+DSP applications may prefer to use a fixed-size ringbuffer as the underlying container for a wedge of bounded size.
+The documentation should be updated with a recommendation for an STL-compliant ringbuffer implementation.

+In addition to the `<algorithm>`-inspired functions here, it may be convenient to implement a wedge container type.
+This could behave similar to `std::queue`, which is internally implemented using `std::deque`.

+I may or may not pursue these enhancements myself, and welcome pull requests.

 ## License